Balustrade and Cable Railing – Aesthetic Solutions

 - Embedded — The anchoring system is not visible as it is embedded in the wood.
 Only the cable shows.

-- Swagless — A lag and coupler system requiring only crescent and hex head wrenches, this system is similar to the swager type, but is swagless.
+- Swageless — A lag and coupler system requiring only crescent and hex head wrenches, this system is similar to the swager type, but is swageless.
 Comes in both adjustable and static models.

 - Clipped — A clip and ferrule system that can be used with fixed jaw and swager units.
 Compressing a clip prevents the washer body of the system from sliding off.